discord-net/Discord.Net/docs/guides/interactions_framework/intro.md

 |[Component Interaction Command](#component-interaction-commands)| `Task`/`Task<RuntimeResult>` | inf                 | `string` or `string[]`        | `[ComponentInteraction]` |
 |[Autocomplete Command](#autocomplete-commands)| `Task`/`Task<RuntimeResult>` | -             | -                   | `[AutocompleteCommand]`|

+> [!NOTE]
-**a `TypeConverter` that is capable of parsing type in question must be registered to the `InteractionService` instance.*
+> a `TypeConverter` that is capable of parsing type in question must be registered to the `InteractionService` instance.

-> You should avoid using long running code in your command module.
+You should avoid using long running code in your command module.
 Depending on your setup, long running code may block the Gateway thread of your bot, interrupting its connection to Discord.

 ### Slash Commands